EGI-Federation/datahub-documentation/source/clients.rst

    Information about spaces supported by a Oneprovider

-   The data space can be managed (ie. uploading/downloading/managing files and metadata, manging space access) using the web browser.
+   The data space can be managed (ie. uploading/downloading/managing files and metadata, managing space access) using the web browser.

 .. _auth-token-using-web-interface: